wbsmjcp/sprout-uploader/README.md

 pipenv install .
 ```

-otterai-api folder should now be in the same folder as you your project files.
+otterai-api folder should now be in the same folder as your project files.

 ![folder directory](/images/image2.png)